-Applicators and other handlers must wear:
+Mixers, loaders, applicators and other handlers must wear the following:

-- Long sleeved shirt & long pants
+- · Long sleeved shirt and long pants.

-- Chemical-resistant gloves, such as barrier laminate or vitron.
+- · Chemical-resistant gloves, such as barrier laminate or viton.

-- Shoes plus socks
+- Shoes plus socks.

-Follow manufacturer's instruction for cleaning/
+Follow manufacturer's instructions for cleaning/maintaining PPE.

-maintaining PPE.
 If no such instructions for washables, use detergent and hot water.
 Keep and wash PPE separately from other laundry.

-When handlers use closed systems, enclosed cabs, or aircraft in a manner that meets the requirements listed in the Worker Protection Standard (WPS) for agricultural pesticides [40 CFR 170.240(d) (4-6)], the handler PPE requirements may be reduced or modified as specified in the WPS.
+When handlers use closed systems, enclosed cabs, or aircraft in a manner that meets the requirements listed in the Worker Protection Standard (WPS) for agricultural pesticides [40 CFR 170.240 (d) (4-6)], the handler PPE requirements may be reduced or modified as specified in the WPS.